 When my clients approach me with an issue, the first thing we discuss is what a victory would look like.
-I urge them to aim for something they can live with that lets them get on with their lives and back to the business at hand as soon as possible.
-Taking this practical approach, I give advice backed by solid analysis and recommendations that are sound but not too conservative.
+Taking this practical approach, I give advice backed by my analysis and experience but informed by the client's ultimate objectives.
 Because I believe in being entirely candid, I lay out all pros and cons of their options and point them in the optimal direction so they can make an informed and sensible decision.

 Alex is a partner in the Firm’s Litigation and Dispute Resolution Practice and represents clients in financial services litigation, fiduciary litigation, restrictive covenants, and management and shareholder disputes.
 He has recovered millions of dollars for lenders, and has been involved in complex litigation in New York and New Jersey state, surrogate’s, and federal courts, as well as the Delaware Court of Chancery.
 Alex successfully argued cases before the Second Circuit, the New York Appellate Division, and the Supreme Court of Delaware.
 Many of Alex’s clients are foreign companies with U.S. interests or operations, so he brings vast experience working with foreign counsel and walking through U.S. litigation parameters so clients fully understand the procedural steps and implications.